fredlee-al/instagram-clone/README.md

 # instagram-clone
-basically a static instagram homepage with an additional feature of light/dark toggle button.
+basically a static instagram homepage with an additional features like light/dark toggle button.